LabxSCUT/swan/README.rst

   Ubuntu: http://meta.usc.edu/softs/vbox/Ubuntu_14_SWAN.vdi.gz;
   CentOS: http://meta.usc.edu/softs/vbox/CentOS_7_SWAN.vdi.gz.
   Oracle's free VirtualBox (https://www.virtualbox.org/) among other softwares can be used to load the images.
-  There are numerous how-to tutorials on Youtube, for example this one (https://www.youtube.com/watch?v=fLyriYu0lU0).
+  There are numerous how-to tutorials on Youtube about how to import .vdi to VirtualBox, for example this one (https://www.youtube.com/watch?v=fLyriYu0lU0).
+Once the virtual machine is running, you can login with **account: user** and **password: user** and refer to the "README.rst" file on the desktop to proceed.
+The "action.log" file also contains full commands that required to setup SWAN on this virtual machine.

 EXECUTABLES
 ------------